 In the next room you’ll find Ezvanki Keeg and Jamandi Aldori squaring off against the Frost Giant that dispatched so many of your fellows with contemptuous ease, leaving you to fight three Assassins, two Assassin Bowmen, the Assassin Leader and three Rift Channelers.
 The latter trio won’t contribute much to the fight, while the first five are the normal fodder whose blood you’ve been using to paint this nice estate.

 The Assassin Leader, however, is a spell-caster, and somewhat more troublesome than his subordinate.
-In particular he’s fond of starting out the fight with Mirror Image to protect himself, followed by Scare.
+In particular he’s fond of starting out the fight with Mirror Image followed by Protection from Good, Communal, after which he’ll busy himself with Cause Fear.
 There’s not much you can do about the latter save target him with Linzi and Tartuccio, neither of which are competent enough archers to inspire much confidence.
 For your melee fighters, focus on cutting down the Assassins that charge you, as their Attacks of Opportunity against fear-fleeing characters are the most dangerous part of this fight.
 If you can chop them down before the Cause Fear hits, you’re in pretty good shape.
 If your party is in need of a quick heal, don’t be shy about using Harrim’s Channel Positive Energy - Heal Living.

 Once you’ve recovered from the spells of the Assassin Leader, killed his Assassins, and engaged him in melee combat, the fight should be pretty well in hand.
 Neither he nor his archers are wise enough to avoid provoking attacks of opportunity, and his Rift Channelers are complete non-threats.